Safe payments

 Shin splints

-Known as medial tibial stress syndrome, shin splints are caused by excessive physical activity and cause pain to the lower leg.
+Known as medial tibial stress syndrome, shin splints are caused by excessive physical activity and cause pain in the lower leg.
 The cause is subjecting the muscles and tendons to severe physical stress.
 The pain is on the front or inside of the lower leg and can vary from sharp to throbbing.

 Read more about shin splints here!